rveen/ogdl/README.md

 # OGDL for Go

+> This library is being refactored.
+If you depend on the stable version, import gopkg.in/rveen/ogdl.v1 instead.

 Package ogdl is used to process [OGDL](http://ogdl.org), the Ordered Graph Data Language.

 OGDL is a textual format to write trees or graphs of text, where indentation and spaces define the structure.
 Here is an example: